 Hearts may ask fans for more funds if the club runs out of money before the end of the season, according to administrator Bryan Jackson.

-But Jackson needs to acquire the majority shareholding from UBIG, a process likely to take several months , and only has funds to last until March.
+But Jackson needs to acquire the majority shareholding from UBIG, , and only has funds to last until March.

 "There's nowhere else for me to go if we run into difficulties," he said.